MY PHILOSOPHY

 Let me start by letting you into a little secret.
 Everyone (even the most experienced of speakers) feels a little fear before they get up to speak.
 Or, if they don’t that’s a problem.
 Why is that?
 The answer lies in my second core belief:

 If you don’t feel anything, then it is harder to create excitement.
 And if you have no excitement, that makes it harder to create an emotional connection with your audience.
 Your talk will feel flat and lifeless.
 So, that is what I believe that the first step in becoming a great speaker or performer is to become more connected with your feelings, sensations and emotions.
-I help my clients achieve this through a process known as Somatics.
-I can find more details of my somatic coaching work here.
+I help my clients achieve this through a process known as Somatic coating.
+You can find more details here.

 OTHER WAYS YOU CAN TURN FEAR INTO EXCITEMENT